Important Things to Consider When Fasting a Dog

 **The mice in the study were fasted every other day, which we don’t recommend, but it does tell us that there is some important potential for our animals’ (and our own) health when we consider withholding food for certain lengths of time.

 One of the other reasons people choose fasting a dog is in cases of diarrhea.
-Since diarrhea is caused by some type of irritation in the gastrointestinal tract, often people often people will suggest fasting to give it a time to settle.
+Since diarrhea is caused by some type of irritation in the gastrointestinal tract, often people will suggest fasting to give it a time to settle.
 This can often be enough to get rid of it.
 You can withhold your animal’s regular food for 12 hours (up to 24 but no more), but ALWAYS give access to water.
 Diarrhea can lead to dehydration.

 That said, Adored Beast founder Julie Anne Lee DCH suggests never fully fasting, especially if it is IBD or stressed-induced because it can cause a lot more stress.
 She always recommends some very mild food that’s easy on the gut (bone broth, raw goat milk, small amounts of pureed cooked chicken or a protein that your dog can have, or pumpkin) and never longer than 24 hrs.
 She also recommends Gut Soothe mixed in to help soothe inflammation.